Don't use defaults

 Recently I bought simple LTE router.
 While reading through manual I noticed something interesting.

 Everyone who buys this model will have the same settings.
 For example accessing the main router dashboard.
-Just type 192.168.1.1 and admin/admin.
+Type 192.168.1.1 and admin/admin.
 You are inside!

 Isn't that a little bit dangerous?